 Kind granola bars are known for their straight-forward packaging that list their sugar count on the front of each individual bar.

 “By bringing greater rigor to the use of nutrient claims, FDA can increase label transparency and help people better identify foods that contribute to a healthy diet, which KIND has long advocated for,” Lubetzky explains.

 Per Runner’s World, the petition urges the FDA to make it standard for companies to make it known on the front of food packages if there’s a lot of sugar or fat in the product in addition to being a “great source of fiber.”
 The petition is also urging the FDA to disclose the amounts of trans fats and added sugars.

 If the FDA does decide to make any changes based on this petition, it won’t be the first time food packaging underwent an overhaul.
-In fact, the FDA has made a whole host of changes to food labels throughout the past few years.
+In fact, it has made a whole host of changes to food labels throughout the past few years.

-It’s worth noting that some companies have already made these changes to the back of their products, however they will all be updated by January 1, 2021.
+It’s worth noting that some companies have already made these changes on their products, however they all have to be updated by January 1, 2021.